-So, you’ve got your mat and your block and maybe a couple other yoga things, but where do you start?
+So, you’ve got your mat and your block and maybe a couple of other yoga things, but where do you start?
 What poses are good for beginners or someone that’s never done a lick of yoga in their life?

-There are a lot of poses that are beginner friendly or at least something you can modify to be beginner friendly.
+There are a lot of poses that are beginner-friendly or at least something you can modify to be beginner-friendly.

 You don’t have to worry about crazy poses that look extremely complicated or something like you’d see a contortionist do at a circus show.

 Believe me, we all started with the basics and some of us still struggle with flexibility from time to time.
-If it’s not flexibility it’s strength that gets us.
+If it’s not flexibility it’s a strength that gets us.
 But, that’s why they call it a yoga practice.

 We are forever practicing this amazing thing called yoga.
 And, this means that wherever you are no on your journey is just perfect.

 15 Awesome Yoga Poses for Beginners